klaxit/open-carpooling-service-specification/connect-specification.md

 * The PTA is the OpenID Provider (PROVIDER)
 * The Operator is the Relying Party (CLIENT)

-This module is follows the latest official guidelines available on implementing OAuth 2.0 for Native apps, [RCF 8252](https://tools.ietf.org/html/rfc8252) and [IETF OAuth 2.0 Security Best Practices](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-15).
+This module follows the latest official guidelines available on implementing OAuth 2.0 for Native apps, [RCF 8252](https://tools.ietf.org/html/rfc8252) and [IETF OAuth 2.0 Security Best Practices](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-15).

 More specifically, it uses the [Authorization Code Flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) as the [Implicit Flow is known to be vulnerable](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics-15#section-2.1.2).

 Optionnaly, it also takes advantage of [Proof Key for Code Exchange (PKCE)](https://auth0.com/docs/flows/concepts/auth-code-pkce) to prevent the `client_secret` beeing exposed client-side.
 A requirement emphasized in [RCF 8252 — section-5.3.3](https://tools.ietf.org/html/rfc6819#section-5.3.3).

 This specification MUST be compatible with [OpenID Connect Foundation Android SDK](https://github.com/openid/AppAuth-Android) and [OpenID Connect Foundation iOS SDK](https://github.com/openid/AppAuth-ios).
-These implemententations SHALL be used by the PROVIDER to support this process as they are widely supported and audited.
+These implemententations SHALL be used by any CLIENT for mobile implementations as they are widely supported and audited.

 ## Detailled flow